Diecitrece/devaway_academy_database_bottlenecks/databases.md

 To avoid them we should:
 - Store in cache data that will rarelly change but will be requested a lot.
 - Try to serve limited information to the users while a lower process finishes serving the whole data requested.
-- Load balancing software as we saw earlier
+- Load balancing software as we saw earlier.

-- ### DB querying
+- ### DB querying:
   - Writting data on the database.
   - Reading data form the database.